 Perforating punch to matrix (die) clearances in metal stamping dies have been universally expressed as a percentage of stock thick-ness, and for clarity should be expressed as percent per side.

 Lamina Guided Retainer assemblies occupy much less space in the die than traditional pin, bushing, and spool pad retainer combinations.

 Perforating holes through one side of a round tube can present several unique problems for metal stampers.
 This article reviews the issues of tube deformation, punch point chipping, and slug control.

 This troubleshooting guide can help you determine the cause for your broken, chipped, or worn punches.
 It can also help you select the best solution... including Dayton products and services.

 The Productivity Selector correlates different types of stock, grouped by tensile strength, type of clearance and the resultant burnish length and productivity rating.
+The Productivity Rating, simply stated, shows that Jektole Clearance will produce over three times as many parts between sharpenings as Regular Clearance.
 Selecting the proper Jektole Clearance can do more for your stamping productivity than any other single factor.